open5e/open5e/source/equipment/magic-items/rod-of-lordly-might.rst

 flanged head.

-If you press **button 2**, the rod's flanged head folds down and two crescent-­shaped blades spring out, transforming the rod into a magic battleaxe that grants a +3 bonus to attack and damage rolls made with it.
+If you press **button 2**, the rod's flanged head folds down and two crescent-shaped blades spring out, transforming the rod into a magic battleaxe that grants a +3 bonus to attack and damage rolls made with it.

-If you press **button 3**, the rod's flanged head folds down, a spear point springs from the rod's tip, and the rod's handle lengthens into a 6-­foot haft, transforming the rod into a magic spear that grants a +3 bonus to attack and damage rolls made with it.
+If you press **button 3**, the rod's flanged head folds down, a spear point springs from the rod's tip, and the rod's handle lengthens into a 6-foot haft, transforming the rod into a magic spear that grants a +3 bonus to attack and damage rolls made with it.

 If you press **button 4**, the rod transforms into a climbing pole up to